rafaqz/DimensionalData.jl/docs/src/groupby.md

 == basic

-And group it by month:
+Group by month, using the `month` function:

 ````@ansi groupby
 groups = groupby(A, Ti=>month)
 ````

-We take the mean of each group by broadcasting over them :
+We can take the mean of each group by broadcasting over them :

 ````@ansi groupby
 mean.(groups)